 The days of pimps and hookers working Times Square may be long gone, but their spirit lives on at what many affectionately call MoSex.
 Located on the corner of 5th Avenue and 27th Street, this is the kind of place you’re likely to enter giggling and slightly embarrassed, and yet emerge with an uncomfortable combination of titillated and well-informed.
 With a constantly-rotating line-up of exhibitions, one never knows what to expect.
 It might be a photo gallery examining how New York City’s discos influenced the sexual culture of the 70s or works of art created by people whose obsessions label them outsiders.
 And lest you think this is all lust and laughter, no less than Forbes magazine dubbed the latter “one of the 5 most anticipated New York art museum exhibits of winter, 2017.”

 4. The Ride

 This one’s a tad on the touristy side, but hey… it’s also a blast.
-Even those who’ve never been to New York City know about the double-decker busses which ferry tourists around from one popular location to another.
+Even those who’ve never been to New York City know about the double-decker buses which ferry tourists around from one popular location to another.
 But The Ride takes that concept and gives it a modern twist.
 More moving theater than bus, the vehicles feature floor-to-ceiling windows and stadium style seating.
 During the 75-minute tour hosted by improv artists, passengers are treated to performances that unfold on the streets and sidewalks, even sometimes catching innocent bystanders up in the unfolding show.
 The “tour” takes place mainly in the midtown area, and it isn’t one of those hop-on/hop-off experiences, but rather a show in and of itself.
 It’s not for everybody – click here to see if it might be right for you – but it is definitely a unique experience.